Joseph-Lee-V/Text-WS-FSS/README.md

+# Weakly Supervised Few-Shot Segmentation Through Textual Prompt
-# From Text to Segmentation: A Text-Driven Approach for Weakly Supervised Few-Shot Segmentation
+# Weakly Supervised Few-Shot and Zero-Shot Segmentation via Language Guidance
-This is the implementation of the paper "From Text to Segmentation: A Text-Driven Approach for Weakly Supervised Few-Shot Segmentation".
+This is the implementation of the paper "Weakly Supervised Few-Shot Segmentation Through Textual Prompt".
 Implemented on Python 3.7 and Pytorch 1.13.1.

 ## Requirements and Preparation
 1. torch; torchvision; CLIP; timm; tensorboardX;